proofgeist/generator/README.md

 * Launch the "build.fmp12" file.
 * Press "Build"

-The new prepped file will be in '/dist'
+The newly prepped file will be in '/dist'

 ### Videos

 JSON API and Field Maps
 http://youtu.be/OG_wDuFbFQo

-Custom Generartors
+Custom Generators
 http://youtu.be/EnycrdIHSBQ

 Storing things on Disk